jonathan-teel/WatchdogGPT/README.md

 History mode -
 python main.py -m history

-Passing log file -
+Passing output file -
-python main.py -l output.log
+python main.py -o output.log

 The script will start monitoring the specified log file, analyzing any new entries, and reporting suspicious activities.
 The analysis results will be printed to the console and written to a file named watchdoggpt_analysis.log in the same directory.